Sniffy2019/Deep-State-weekender/README.md

 <br>

-The "index.page", is a flyer showing what dates the festival is at the 02 arena in London.
+The "index.page", is a flyer showing what dates the festival is at the 02 Arena in London.
-The client can visit various social media outlets to see what has happened before and which is current now, the site allows the festival goer to see what is happening around the country and see other revellers having a good time.
+The client can visit various social media outlets to see what has happened before and which is current now, the site allows the festival goer to see what is happening around the country and see other revelers having a good time.
-The aim is to develop flyers that interact with the client so they can select this event and also book mark other potential events.
+The aim is to develop flyers that interact with the client so they can select this event and also bookmark other potential events.
 Its a blend of a drop flyer with a "ticketmaster" addition added to it.
-There are also various different pages to access via buttons, downloads and via the social media outlets.
+There are also various pages to access via buttons, downloads and social media outlets.
 There is a map that shows exactly where the 02 is.
-There is also a sample playlist should the user wish to here samples of the line up artists sets.
+There is also a sample playlist should the user wish to hear samples of the line-up artists sets.
-Its a site that could be developed further for more inteactive festival sites.
+Its a site that could be developed further for more interactive festival sites.

 <a name="User"></a>
 ### User Stories

 The target market is Festival revellers and people who generally love gigs.
-The user if, interested can use the ticketing purchase page to buy said tickets , they can then return home and visit other pages to follow other festivals and events.
+The user if interested can use the ticketing purchase page to buy said tickets, they can then return home and visit other pages to follow other festivals and events.
-I would quite like to try before I buy so its an accumulation of event selling as well as ticket purchasing.
+I would like to try before I buy so it's an accumulation of event selling and ticket purchasing.
 There is also a map to show the address of the event.
-There are interactive social pages showing the different festivals and interaction on the media sites.
+There are interactive social pages showing the different festivals and interactions on the media sites.
 I have added a music sample selector as the user may wish to sample music from their favourite artists.
 Having looked at professional sites the amount of copywritten material is enormous, but this is a preliminary attempt at making a retro interactive site.